averagehuman/argskwargs.io/src/articles/2013/maths/mathematical-induction.rst

 1. If all the biological life forms that we know of depend on liquid water to exist.
 2. It is likely that all biological life depends on liquid water to exist.

-One notable difference between the two forms of reasoning is that a deductive argument can be proved or disproved, but an inductive argument can only be disproved since, no matter how many facts are gathered supporting a thesis, there is always the possibility of new evidence which goes against it.
+One difference between the two forms of reasoning is that a deductive argument can be proved or disproved, but an inductive argument can only be disproved since, no matter how many facts are gathered supporting a thesis, there is always the possibility of new evidence which goes against it.

-(See wikipedia for `a more nuanced description`_).

 Mathematical Induction
 ----------------------